 Like any other professional jazz musician, I have serious respect and love for Mulgrew Miller.
 However, although I don’t think this myself, I can understand why Miller might be considered “a bit of a bore” outside of a circle of fellow professionals and jazz insiders.

 Perhaps the problem isn’t Miller but the environment at large, which Miller rightly thinks is generally unreceptive to his perspective.
 If there were enough clear-eyed, intelligent supporters of his artistry, perhaps his communicative powers as a player would really begin to soar.
-(That moment almost happened for him in the 1980s, when there was a lot of energy surrounding the Young Lion movement.)
+(Update: Sadly, Mulgrew Miller died far too young in 2013; I transcribed a few solos as a DTM memorial.)

 On the AACM